Neottia convallarioides: Distribution and habitat

 Neottia convallarioides can be found in moist habitats such as woods, forests, swamps, and streambanks.
 It is native to much of Canada and in parts of the United States (Alaska, the Great Lakes Region, New England, and the mountains of the West: Rockies, Cascades, Sierra Nevada, etc.).
-It also reportedly occurs in St. Pierre & Miquelon and on the Komandor Islands in the Bering Sea, part of the Russian Far East.
+It also reportedly occurs in Saint Pierre and Miquelon and on the Komandor Islands in the Bering Sea, part of the Russian Far East.